LennyMcLennington/Farm-Merge-Valley-Cheat/README.md

   }

   giveInventoryItem(target, amount) {
-    // This works for level but it's better to use setLevel because it includes proper animation. if (target === "level") {
+    // The generic method works for level but it's better to use addLevels because it includes proper animation. if (target === "level") {
-      return this.setLevel(amount);
+      return this.addLevels(amount);
     }

     // fallback to non-animated version since the animation (giveInventoryReward) doesn't work for negative or zero